In the previous post, I presented the project, its motivation, and architecture. Now, it’s time to start checking some implementations.

 It depends on the context

-When working with domain experts, I find it very practical to document this language through a glossary of the domain dialects and terms they use and reach out to it as much as possible before coding.
-Depending on the level of experience working in that field, if seen from an outsider’s perspective, developers may look like domain experts themselves.
-Ultimately, knowledgeable developers should be able to transfer the business concepts to joiners with ease, and that’s a powerful metric to validate if the overall design is correct.
+When working with domain experts, I find it very practical to document their domain-specific language through a glossary of domain dialects and terms, and to reach out to them as much as possible before coding.
+Depending on the level of experience in that field, from an outsider’s perspective, developers may look like domain experts themselves.
+Ultimately, knowledgeable developers should be able to transfer business concepts to joiners with ease, and that’s a strong indicator of whether the overall design is correct.

 The setting in which a word or a statement appears that determines its meaning